 The study of MIS examines the relationships between technology, people and processes in order to achieve a high level of efficiency in a company’s management operations.
 Professionals accomplish this by exchanging data that has been stored and analyzed in information systems for future decision-making use.

 Examples of management information systems include: process control systems, human resource management systems and office automation systems, among others.

 Is MIS a good career?

 Students who receive a bachelor’s degree in MIS have the chance to continue their education or start a full-time position.
 Organizations of all sizes need managers with MIS backgrounds for their combined expertise in computer science, business and management information systems.

-Those choosing to further their education can receive a master’s degree in information systems and technology management or pursue various business or legal fields.
+Those choosing to further their education can receive a master’s degree in business analytics and information management or pursue various business or legal fields.

 How much can you make with a MIS degree?